 William J. Colombo has served as a Director of the Company since his appointment by the Board of Directors in August 2003.
-He served as Chief Operating Officer and Executive Vice President of Dick's Sporting Goods, Inc. from 1995 to 1998 and as President of dsports.com LLC, the Internet commerce subsidiary of Dick's from 1998 to 2001.
-In 2002, Mr. Colombo became President, Chief Operating Officer and a Director of Dick's.
+He served as Chief Operating Officer and Executive Vice President of Dick's Sporting Goods, Inc. (Dick's) from 1995 to 1998 and as President of dsports.com LLC, the Internet commerce subsidiary of Dick's from 1998 to 2001.
+From 2002 through February 2008, Mr. Colombo served as President, Chief Operating Officer and a Director of Dick's.
+Mr. Colombo currently serves as Vice Chairman of the Board of Dick's